srivastav-gaurav/Program-for-misspelled-words/readme.md

 # How many ways can a word be misspelled if only upto 2 deletion, 2 substitution, 2 insertion allowed

 Misspell file has "Mistakes" class which can be used to get all possible error that can happen when writing a word.
-Possible reasons of mistakes are 3.These are **deletion, substitution, insertion.**
+Possible reasons of mistakes are 3.
+These are **deletion, substitution, insertion.**

 This class gives wrong spelled word list by making following assumption:
 - The limit of substitution and insertion of letters is 2.
 If more then 2 substitution in one call is made,  class will give "Limit Crossed" error.